jhclaura/IntroToThreejs/README.md

 4. Open browser and type localhost:8000

 This opens the html file with template.js.
 In there you can add custom elements, e.g. camera, lights, mesh etc.
-Change the scrip link in html from "template.js" to "script.js", then you can see what we made in the workshop, which is rotation cube!
+Change the script link in html file from "template.js" to "script.js", then you can see what we made in the workshop, which is a rotation cube!
 Woohoo!